da4all/da4all.github.io/_cards/critique-an-infographic.md

 ---
 layout: card
 inline: false
-resource: Activity
+resource: Lesson Plan
 domain:
   - Persuading with Data
 subdomain:
   - Visualizing Data

-sample_resource: false
+sample_resource: true

-title: "Critique of the Longline Fishing Infographic (lesson plan)"
+title: "Critique of the Longline Fishing Infographic"

 teaser: >
-  In this 20-30 minute activity, students rhetorically analyze a Greenpeace infographic about longline fishing.
-The activity assigns a different part of the infographic to each small group, so that they can analyze its visual rhetoric and report back to the whole class.
-The goal of the activity is to provide students with practice in matching visuals to their rhetorical purposes.
-This activity is designed to follow the slide deck titled “To Visualize or Not?”
+ This lesson plan offers instructions for a 20-30 minute activity in which students are challenged to rhetorically analyze a Greenpeace infographic about longline fishing.
+The ultimate goal of the activity is to give students practice aligning visuals with rhetorical purposes.

 keywords:
   - "Visual Rhetoric"